Semi-infinite highest weight categories: Introduction

-There are many classical examples of highest weight categories, including blocks of the BGG category $\mathcal O$ for a semisimple Lie algebra, the classical Schur algebra, and Donkin's generalized Schur algebras introduced in \cite{Dschur}.
-Further examples of fully stratified categories and signed highest weight categories which are not highest weight arise in the context of categorification.
+There are many classical examples of highest weight categories, including blocks of the BGG category $\Ocat$ for a semisimple Lie algebra, the classical Schur algebra and Donkin's generalized Schur algebras introduced in \cite{Dschur}, and many more examples arising from categories of perverse sheaves with stratifications of geometric origin \cite{BBD}.
+Further examples of fully stratified categories and fibered highest weight categories which are not highest weight arise in the context of categorification.
 This includes the pioneering examples of categorified tensor products of finite dimensional irreducible representations for the quantum group attached to $\mathfrak{sl}_k$ from \cite{FKS} (in particular Remark 2.5 therein), and the categorified induced cell modules for Hecke algebras from \cite[6.5]{MS}.
 Building on these examples and the subsequent work of Webster \cite{W1}, \cite{W2}, Losev and Webster \cite{LW} formulated the important axiomatic definition of a {\it tensor product categorification}.
 These are fully stratified categories which have been used to give a categorical interpretation of Lusztig's construction of tensor product of based modules for a quantum group.

-The device of incorporating the sign function $\eps$ into the definition of $\eps$-stratified or $\eps$-highest weight category is our invention.
-It seems to be quite convenient as it streamlines many of the subsequent definitions and proofs.
+The device of incorporating the sign function $\eps$ into the definition of $\eps$-stratified or $\eps$-highest weight category seems to be quite convenient as it streamlines many of the subsequent definitions and proofs.
 It also leads to some interesting new possibilities when it comes to the ``tilting theory'' which we discuss next.

 Assume $\R$ is an $\eps$-stratified category as above.
 An {\em $\eps$-tilting object} is an object of $\R$ which has both a $\Delta_\eps$-flag and a $\nabla_\eps$-flag.
 Isomorphism classes of {indecomposable} $\eps$-tilting objects are parametrized in a canonical way by the set $\B$; see Theorem~\ref{gin}.
-The construction of these objects is a non-trivial generalization of Ringel's classical construction via iterated extensions of standard objects: in general we take a mixture of extensions of standard objects at the top for positive strata and extensions of costandard objects at the bottom for negative strata.
+The construction of these objects is a non-trivial generalization of Ringel's classical construction via iterated extensions of standard objects: in general one takes a mixture of extensions of standard objects on the top for positive strata and extensions of costandard objects on the bottom for negative strata.
 We denote the indecomposable $\eps$-tilting objects by $\{T_\eps(b)\:|\:b \in \B\}$.